AdobeDocs/contributor.fr-FR/help/writing-essentials/markdown.md

 **Exemple :**

-Dans [!DNL Adobe Target] vous pouvez créer vos tests directement sur une page activée [!DNL Target].
+In [!DNL Adobe Target] you can create your tests directly on a [!DNL Target]-enabled page.

 **Source :**